sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   -b, --browser                                    Specify browser.
 Safari only works on OS X/iOS.
 Edge only work on OS that supports Edge.  [choices: "chrome", "firefox", "edge", "safari"] [default: "chrome"]
       --android                                    Short key to use Android.
 Defaults to use com.android.chrome unless --browser is specified.  [boolean] [default: false]
       --processStartTime                           Capture browser process start time (in milliseconds).
 Android only for now.  [boolean] [default: false]
-      --pageCompleteCheck                          Supply a JavaScript (inline or JavaScript file) that decides when the browser is finished loading the page and can start to collect metrics.
-The JavaScript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
-Use it to fetch timings happening after the loadEventEnd.
-By default the tests ends 2 seconds after loadEventEnd.
-Also checkout --pageCompleteCheckInactivity and --pageCompleteCheckPollTimeout
-      --pageCompleteWaitTime                       How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
-Extra parameter passed on to your pageCompleteCheck.  [default: 8000]
-      --pageCompleteCheckInactivity                Alternative way to choose when to end your test.
-This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]
-      --pageCompleteCheckNetworkIdle               Alternative way to choose when to end your test that works in Chrome and Firefox.
-Uses CDP or WebDriver Bidi to look at network traffic instead of running JavaScript in the browser to know when to end the test.
-By default this will wait 5 seconds of inactivity in the network log (no requets/responses in 5 seconds).
-Use --timeouts.networkIdle to change the 5 seconds.
-The test will end after 2 minutes if there is still activity on the network.
-You can change that timout using --timeouts.pageCompleteCheck  [boolean] [default: false]
-      --pageCompleteCheckPollTimeout               The time in ms to wait for running the page complete check the next time.  [number] [default: 1500]
-      --pageCompleteCheckStartWait                 The time in ms to wait for running the page complete check for the first time.
-Use this when you have a pageLoadStrategy set to none  [number] [default: 5000]
-      --pageLoadStrategy                           Set the strategy to waiting for document readiness after a navigation event.
-After the strategy is ready, your pageCompleteCheck will start runninhg.  [string] [choices: "eager", "none", "normal"] [default: "none"]
   -n, --iterations                                 Number of times to test the url (restarting the browser between each test)  [number] [default: 3]
       --prettyPrint                                Enable to print json/har with spaces and indentation.
 Larger files, but easier on the eye.  [boolean] [default: false]
-      --delay                                      Delay between runs, in milliseconds  [number] [default: 0] --timeToSettle                               Extra time added for the browser to settle before starting to test a URL.
-This delay happens after the browser was opened and before the navigation to the URL  [number] [default: 0]
+      --delay                                      Delay between runs, in milliseconds  [number] [default: 0] -r, --requestheader                              Request header that will be added to the request.
-      --webdriverPageload                          Use webdriver.get to initialize the page load instead of window.location.  [boolean] [default: false]
-  -r, --requestheader                              Request header that will be added to the request.
 Add multiple instances to add multiple request headers.
 Works for Firefox and Chrome.
 Use the following format key:value
       --cookie                                     Cookie that will be added to the request.
 Add multiple instances to add multiple request cookies.
 Works for Firefox and Chrome.
 Use the following format cookieName=cookieValue
       --injectJs                                   Inject JavaScript into the current page at document_start.
 Works for Firefox and Chrome.
 More info: https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts